jftamariz/pySelenium/README.md

 It’s a Selenium and Pytest based automation framework.

-A sample E-commerce (http://automationpractice.com) website is used to demonstrate its UI E2E test capabilities.
+REDFIN  (https://www.redfin.com) website is used to demonstrate its UI E2E test capabilities.

 ### Run Tests on Docker Containers
 PySelenium tests can be run using 2 Docker containers, one container with Chrome or Firefox web browser and